 brew upgrade node and

 npm i -g npx to ensure that Node.js was up-to-date, and that npx was available as needed.

-npx netlify-cms-proxy-server &, loads and runs the netlify-cms-proxy-server script and puts it in the background so that your terminal is free to use for other commands.
+& flag at the end) as this won’t allow you to see if the command is working properly.
 When you run this command you should see some feedback from the script indicating what it is doing.
 The script binds to your working directory then effectively routes all Netlify CMS actions, performed in this instance via

 http://localhost:1313/admin/, to the local git repo there.

 So, in its original form the Compass Rose Band site is aliased to three different domains:

 I choose to try migrating these domains to the new Netlify.com site one-at-a-time, starting with the least-used domain, thecompassroseband.net.

 To do this I started by visiting my Netlify.com account/team and the

 Domains menu, then my project-specific domain settings at https://app.netlify.com/teams/summittdweller/dns/thecompassroseband.net.
 In this page I’m given a list of 4 Netlify.com name servers that I can use for this particular project.
 I made note of the four before moving on.

 Next step was to visit my registrar, enom.com, where I have a control screen for editing DNS records and name servers.
 I set the name server values for thecompassroseband.net there to the values that Netlify.com provided.
 And then, we wait… for the changes to propogate.